ivedantsharma/Expense-Tracker-Application/README.md

-# Expense Tracker Application 💰
+# SpendWise💰

-Expense Tracker Application is a web frontend for managing your income and expenses, built with React and ❤️.
+SpendWise is a web Application for managing your income and expenses, built with React and ❤️.

-This frontend works seamlessly with the [Expense Tracker 💰 Backend](https://github.com/ivedantsharma/Expense-Tracker-Application/tree/main/backend).
+This frontend works seamlessly with the [SpendWise 💰 Backend](https://github.com/ivedantsharma/Expense-Tracker-Application/tree/main/backend).
 You can find the backend repository and API documentation in the link provided.

 ## Features